Saturday, March 28, 2026

 John Sullivan and his sister Dannette are Bear Harbor owners, some of the original owners.
 The HOA wrestles every year with a way to deal with this patch of unruly greenery.
 They can't mow the patch; they don't really like to use herbicides, and weed whackers are noisy and make the area smell like gasoline.

 But John had an idea.
-A San Francisco resident, John had noticed goats cleaning up weeds and grasses at the Presidio there.
-So he talked with his sister Dannette, who put the word out for someone who has goats.
+A San Francisco resident, he had noticed goats cleaning up weeds and grasses at the Presidio there.
+So he talked with his sister, Dannette, who put the word out for someone who has goats.

 "Word came back that Will was the person to contact," John said.

-Powell, described by John as "the nicest person," is the CEO of Weed Eaters LLC.
+So they contacted Will Powell – the CEO of Weed Eaters LLC, and, says John, "a very nice person."
 The business is based out of St. Ignatius, where the Powell family has a cattle ranch.
-Powell also is a farrier and is a rodeo hand who steers wrestles, ropes calves, and team ropes.
+Powell also is a farrier and a rodeo hand who steers wrestles, ropes calves, and team ropes.

 His farrier jobs actually started Powell thinking about using goats as weed eaters because shoeing customers would ask him about weed control, including what solutions they used on the ranch.
 Many people don't want to spray, he said.